 Bottom Line: If you think your basics are in need of a brush-up, or perhaps you’re curious about new, creative ways to improve your poker game, by all means check out this training course.
 Even if you’re a grizzled and season veteran, in order to prevent yourself from feeling like you’re treading water in a sea of poker training content, we suggest that you give the Lab a look to see what it can offer you in terms of some more specific/specialized materials.

-Editor’s note: Upswing Poker has lots more available beyond just the Lab, including:
+Upswing Poker has LOTS more poker training material available beyond just the Lab, including:

 - Advanced Heads Up Mastery | Read our review